About Jake Martin

 Jake's sound is a distinctively energetic and engaging blend of brash acoustic punk, and melodic indie folk.
 He intelligently blends tales of life, love, and the road, with dark satire, politics, and his own cheeky brand of cider fuelled humour.
 Add Jake's witty ability to captivate and animate any room of strangers, his memorable sing along anthems, and the occasional bit of furniture climbing, and the result is an electrifying “every show like it’s the last” performance.

 After 8 years founding and fronting popular Brighton-based Skacore outfit The Junk, touring the UK and Europe several times over, and building a large loyal fan base, in 2014 Jake started writing as a solo artist.
-His debut EP “For F**k’s Sake Jake” was released in September 2014 through Aaahh Real Records, and he began touring whenever possible.
+His debut EP “For F**k’s Sake Jake” was released in September 2014 through Aaahh Real Records, and he began living on the road and touring solo full time.

-In March 2016 his first full album "We Take Them at Dawn" was completed, and his solo career began to create momentum.
-Determined to focus all efforts on his music, and eager to pursue audiences worldwide, Jake left his job and home to tour on a full-time basis, and the rest of 2016 saw tours spanning the UK, Europe, and Australia, where he also signed to Dead Memory Records.
+In March 2016 his first full album "We Take Them at Dawn" was completed, and his solo career began to create momentum and the rest of 2016 saw tours spanning the UK, Europe, and Australia, where he also signed to Dead Memory Records.

 “What Jake brings is a message of individuality, of rage turned to contemplation, of social comment and a gentle disdain for those still star struck by scene and celebrity.
 But more than that these messages are grafted on to songs that are so memorable, so accessible and so great that you will be singing them on the way home from the gig long before you revel in playing the CD the next day”